Brigitte Bardot Is Smart, A Ballerina, Turns Down Hollywood, Goes Vegetarian, Saves the Animals, and Is Generous with Her Fans.

 When Bardot burst onto the screen with her dynamic performance in …And God Created Woman (1956), the world took notice.
 Her uninhibited screen persona and private life were shocking, magnetic, stylish, and unapologetic.

 Audiences were fascinated with this free spirit who redefined the modern woman.
 And they couldn’t stop looking.

 As her friend and director Nina Companeez once said about BB,

 “Call it charisma or magnetism, or just the magic spell she could cast.
 Whatever, it was, it was truly incredible.
 There was something so obviously unique about her.
 Of course she had perfect posture and the most beautiful walk.
 But it was much more than just that.
 She’d step into a crowded room and the entire room would stop.
 I saw it happen all the time, especially in restaurants, where people who were just about to put a fork into their mouth would, literally, freeze right where they were, as if she sent out signals, and they instinctively knew she was there.”

-Bardot is unique, one of a kind, groundbreaking, the creator of the image of the modern woman.
-It’s often been said, even by Brigitte herself at times, that the public and private Bardot are one and the same.
+Over seventy years since Bardot first hit the world stage, we’re still fascinated.
+It’s often been said, at times even by Brigitte herself, that the public and private Bardot are one and the same.

 Brigitte was raised in a very traditional, upper middle class home in Paris.
 Of course, she has her free spirited side, but countless friends and family agree that at her core, Brigitte is very conventional.
 According to her first husband Roger Vadim: